ukaoskid/telegram-bot-api/README.md

 /*
  * Generally, you need to know the Telegram ID of the user you want to involve in the action.
  */

+/*
+ * Sending a message
+ */
 let messagePayload: ISendMessagePayload = {
   chat_id: userChatId,
-  text: "testing a text message"
+  text: "Testing a text message"
 }

 telegram.messages.sendMessage(messagePayload)